 - 1 cup of plain or Greek yogurt

 Place the parsley and mint leaves in a blender with the yogurt.
 Blend until the herbs are uniformly distributed throughout.
 If you want to thin down the mixture to make it easier to pour, you can add a dash of water at this stage.

 Cheese and Sardine Pyramid Pan Dog Treats

 These straightforward dog treats are made with only a few ingredients.
 Sardines are an excellent single-ingredient protein source, and most dogs can't get enough cheese.

 - 75 grams of tapioca flour or plain flour

 Preheat the oven to 320ºF.
 To produce a thick batter, combine all ingredients in a blender.
 To thicken it, add water as needed.
 Spread the mixture onto the baking mat and bake for 15 minutes or until golden brown.

-To prevent consuming too many calories, remember to provide goodies in small quantities.
+Remember to provide goodies in small quantities to prevent consuming too many calories.
 Pet owners should be aware that consuming a significant amount of food in a short period might cause bloating and gastrointestinal pain.
 Additionally, some dogs are susceptible to new foods, such as yogurt, which can cause gastrointestinal trouble.
 Although the ingredients included in the recipes above are generally considered safe for dogs in small quantities, always monitor your pet for allergic reactions after introducing a new food ingredient to their diet.
 Before administering anything to your dog, discuss any health concerns with your family veterinarian to check that all substances are safe.